A Formality quasi-isomorphism for Hochschild cochains over rationals can be constructed recursively: Abstract

 \section{Abstract}

 It is believed \cite{FW-irrat}, \cite[Section 4.1]{K-mot} that, among the coefficients entering Kontsevich's formality quasi-isomorphism \cite{K}, there are irrational (possibly even transcendental) numbers.
-In this note, we prove the existence of a stable formality quasi-isomorphism for Hochschild cochains over rationals.
-In other words, we show that all the weights which enter Kontsevich's construction \cite{K} can be replaced by rational numbers in such a way that all the desired identities still hold.
-In doing this, we completely bypass Tamarkin's approach \cite{stable11}, \cite{Hinich}, \cite{Dima-Proof}.
+In this paper, we prove that a formality quasi-isomorphism for Hochschild cochains of a polynomial algebra over $\bbQ$ can be constructed recursively.
+The proof that the proposed recursive algorithm works, is based on the existence of formality quasi-isomorphism over $\bbR$.
+However, the algorithm requires no explicit knowledge of the coefficients entering Kontsevich's construction.
+Although this algorithm completely bypasses Tamarkin's approach \cite{Hinich}, \cite{Dima-Proof}, the construction is inspired by Proposition 5.8 from classical paper \cite{Drinfeld} by V. Drinfeld.